Equine Assisted Psychotherapy:

 Zur Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Zur Institute maintains responsibility for this program and its content.

-Savings Package of 18 CE Credits.
+Certificate Program of 18 CE Credits.

 Save time & money with our Online Packages.

 2. Read/watch articles & videos.

 To order this Course now

 GENERAL COURSE DESCRIPTION